MichalPitr/NeuralNetworkFromScratch/README.md

 I was curious whether Cross Entropy Loss would produce differently looking weights from MSE Loss which I used to generate the images above.
 Perhaps surprisingly, the difference is stark!

 ### Mean Squared Error Loss
-We can see that the weights aren't completely random, but there are no obvious features to be seem.
+We can see that the weights aren't completely random, but there are no obvious features to be seen.

 ![alt text](https://github.com/MichalPitr/NeuralNetworkFromScratch/blob/main/imgs/MSEloss.png)